 It's fascinating how one single leaf can give rise to a whole new generation of plants.
-I think there is a lot of pleasure to be gained from observing the new growth.
+We think there is a lot of pleasure to be gained from observing the new growth.
 But don't just take our word for it, follow these simple steps to succulent propagation success.

 Choose your succulent:

-This article is focused on the propagation of succulent leaves using the classic succulent species Crassula ovata.
+This easy to follow article is focused on the propagation of succulent leaves using the classic succulent species Crassula ovata

-Commonly known as jade plant, this is one of the simplest succulent species to propagate from leaves.
+, this is one of the easiest succulents to propagate from leaves.

-In my experience I've found larger leaves tend to be more successful, this is likely because they have more resources to sustain themselves when separated from the parent plant.
+In our experience I've found larger leaves tend to be more successful, this is likely because they have more resources to sustain themselves when separated from the parent plant.

 My parent jade plant

 Start as you would with any plant propagation, using clean hands and equipment.